patricklafrance/wmfnext-shell/README.md

 }
 ```

-> A suspense boundary has also been added around the `<App />` component. *At the moment, I don't understand why it is necessary, but otherwise the application will throw when navigating between pages.*

-👉 Now, for the host application and the remote module to share the same `Session` TS type, there's no secret magic sauce, we must create a shared package.
-The package can live it's own repo or be part of the host application monorepos.
+👉 Now, for the host application and the remote module to share the same `Session` TS type, there's no secret magic sauce, a shared package must be created.
+The package can be added in it's own repository or be added to the host application monorepos.
 For this example, we'll add the project to the host application monorepos.

 ```
 packages